Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/04-certificate-authority.md

 # Provisioning a CA and Generating TLS Certificates

 > [!NOTE]
-> You can follow the steps without any changes to the code in kelseyhightower's official guide: [04-certificate-authority](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/04-certificate-authority.md).
+> In this section, you can follow the steps without any changes in kelseyhightower's official guide: [04-certificate-authority](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/04-certificate-authority.md).
 I added the shortened version of the code below for convenience.

 ## Certificate Authority: